yuhangle/endstone-territory/README.md

 `player_max_tty_num` is the maximum number of territories a player can own, with a default value of 20.

 `price` is the price per unit area of territory, with a default value of 1.
 When the economy is enabled, this value serves as the price per unit area of territory for calculating the total territory cost.

+`allow_fly_on_territory` indicates whether players are allowed to fly within the territory.
+This is disabled by default.

 > Command Usage and Territory Management